akhilsadam/perceptual-jp-colormaps/README.md

 # perceptual-jp-colormaps

 A collection of perceptually uniform colormaps with traditional-ish Japanese colors.
+(Culture appropriation at its finest.)
 Additions are welcomed.

 dependencies:
 	Python3: